mailsac/mailsac-examples/services/reading_mail/reading_mail.rst

 Viewing Email Attachments
 -------------------------

-For :ref:`private addresses <doc_private_addresses>`, the `Unified Inbox`_
+For :ref:`enhanced addresses <doc_private_addresses>`, the `Unified Inbox`_
 allows downloading of attachments.
-Email fetched from private addresses using :ref:`POP3 from an email client <sec_reading_mail_pop3>` such as Apple Mail or GMail, will include attachments.
+Email fetched from enhanced addresses using :ref:`POP3 from an email client <sec_reading_mail_pop3>` such as Apple Mail or GMail, will include attachments.